josediego/polaris-react/src/components/AppProvider/README.md

 ### With i18n

 With an `i18n`, `AppProvider` will provide these translations to polaris components.
-For usage see [using translations](/components/structure/app-provider#using-translations)
+See [using translations](/components/structure/app-provider#using-translations)

 ```jsx
 <AppProvider